Welcome to the St Ives Sub Aqua Club (Cambridgeshire) SISAC Members Forum

 What does if cost?
 This is probably the most common question.
 Diving is not cheap.
 If you are going to dive in the UK you will need your own equipment.
 This includes a drysuit to protect you from the cold.
 That said, diving in the UK can be fantastic.

 Learning to dive with SISAC (through BSAC) compares favourably with other commercial diving organisations.
 However, where you will benefit will be when you done your initial training and then want to do more advanced courses.

 Once you have joined BSAC and SISAC all you pay for is your training materials.
-The total cost for new trainees (£238.50).
+The total cost for new trainees is (£238.50).
 This includes the cost of joining, training and all equipment hire.
-The cost for a new member who is already a diver (£65 for a current BSAC member to join SISAC and £121.50 to join BSAC and SISAC).
+The cost for a new member who is already a diver is (£70 for those who are a current BSAC) or £131.50 to join both BSAC and SISAC).
 This fee is due annually.
 BSAC offer a small discount for additional family members.
 It is important to note that all members of the club are expected to be members of BSAC.